If you’re new to food allergies, you might wonder what you need to have a well-stocked pantry. This guide is a good place to start!

 Seeds: Sunflower seeds and pumpkin seeds are an awesome alternative to nuts, but are often produced in a facility that also processes tree nuts and peanuts.
 We love SuperSeedz – I use these pepitas in baking and for snacking.
 I have also recently heard that DAVID brand sunflower seeds are made in a tree nut and peanut free facility, although they do contain soybean oil.
 (This is new information to me, and I have not looked at the packaging for this brand, so read the label and check with the company if you have questions).
 We alos love Sunbutter – I use it often for making no-bake desserts and for making granola.

-There are many non-dairy, allergen free milks that can be stored without refrigeration, like rice milk, hemp milk, coconut milk, and more.
-I generally use SO Delicious brand milks because although they do process nuts at their facilities, I am comfortable with the process they use to clean and test their equipment to prevent cross contamination.
+There are many non-dairy, allergen free milks that can be stored without refrigeration before opening, like rice milk, hemp milk, coconut milk, and more.

 There are other brands out there that make allergy friendly products as well.
 Do you have a favorite that you would add to this list?